-Biochemistry

-Biology

-Cell and Molecular Biology

-Food & Nutritional Sciences
+Biochemistry Biology Double Major Biology / Chemistry Cell and Molecular Biology Food & Nutritional Sciences Molecular Biotechnology

-Molecular Biotechnology

 Biochemistry is a branch of science that investigates the chemical compounds and processes occurring in living organisms at molecular level.
-The knowledge procured from the study in biochemistry has found extensive applications in medicine and biotechnology that drastically revolutionize our daily life.
+The knowledge procured from studying biochemistry has found extensive applications in medicine and biotechnology, drastically revolutionizing our daily life.